Some of the following resources are websites - from which you can download documents - others are documents or guidelines.

 - A Framework Agreement on Work-Related Stress (October 2004 - updated 2006) signed by Europe's social partners (UNICE, ETUC, UEAPME, CEEP) to provide a framework for employers and workers to identify and prevent or manage problems of work-related stress.
 At the same time the social partners have announced their intention to explore the possibilities of reaching a specific agreement on issues of harassment and violence at work.

-- Another report - Expert forecast on emerging psychosocial risks related to occupational safety and health [can be downloaded free from this page]
+- Another report - Expert forecast on emerging psychosocial risks related to occupational safety and health.

 - From the International Labour Organisation (ILO): Stress Prevention at Work Checkpoints.
 Practical improvements for stress prevention in the workplace, ILO, January 2012.
 The manual, which can be ordered or downloaded free, includes easy-to-apply checkpoints for identifying stressors in working life and mitigating their harmful effects.
 The manual also provides guidance on linking workplace risk assessment with the process of stress prevention.
 The checkpoints are good practice for enterprises and organizations in general, and they are especially useful for companies and organizations that wish to incorporate stress prevention into their overall occupational safety and health policy and management systems.
 Each of the checkpoints – illustrated in full colour – describes an action, indicates why it is necessary and how to carry it out, and provides further hints and points to remember.
 Also: Developing a workplace stress prevention programme